-Data governance is high on the priority list for many businesses, especially with the headline grabbing fines associated with GDPR non-compliance and data breaches, from companies such as EasyJet and Marriott International.
-So it’s no surprise that some organizations still might have concerns to move away from their tried and tested legacy on-premise solutions and give up control to the cloud.
+Data governance is high on the priority list for many businesses, especially with headline-grabbing fines associated with GDPR non-compliance and data breaches.
+But, it’s no surprise that some organizations still have concerns on moving away from tried and tested on-premise legacy solutions for the cloud.

-Cloud providers must provide assurances to their customers that they protect against the loss of confidentiality, integrity and availability of their data.
+Cloud providers must provide assurances that they protect against loss of confidentiality, integrity, and availability of their data.

-This is achieved by certifying their data centres, systems, applications, people and processes through rigorous internationally recognized third-party audits and certification programmes such as ISO 27001, SOC Reports, PCI DSS, GDPR compliance and Cyber Essentials to name a few.
-Which of course not all businesses have the time, resources or budget to attain themselves.
+They do this by certifying their data centers, systems, applications, people, and processes through rigorous internationally recognized third-party audits and certification programs such as ISO 27001, SOC Reports, PCI DSS, GDPR compliance and Cyber Essentials - which, of course, not all businesses have the time, resources or budget to attain themselves.

 Trust the experts, free up your team

 For a cloud solution provider, their entire business and reputation relies on delivering secure services to their customers.
-This means it’s vital to employ the highest level of expertise, from developers, technical consultants and information security officers, to ensure customer data remains secure while using the service and solutions are configured to industry standards.
+This means it’s vital to employ the highest level of expertise, including developers, technical consultants, and information security officers to ensure customer data remains properly protected, and solutions are configured to industry standards.

-Moving to cloud-based security solutions means that organizations don't need to have this type of expertise in-house and allows them to benefit from the cloud provider's expertise, whilst their own valuable resources are freed up to do other things.
+Moving to cloud-based security solutions means that organizations don't need this level of expertise in-house.
+They can, instead, rely on their cloud provider's expertise, freeing up internal resources to focus on other things.

 Robust cloud security enhances data protection

-Without these types of defensive solutions in place for on-prem solutions, malicious actors have many ways to exploit them to find vulnerabilities.
-For example, an administrator might be too slow to patch a system, which someone could take advantage of and end up gaining full admin rights to a system.
+Without these defenses in place for on-premise solutions, malicious actors have many ways of exploiting them to find vulnerabilities.
+For example, an administrator might be too slow to patch a system, resulting in a malicious attacker gaining full admin rights to a system.

 Time for a proactive approach

-If data governance is a high priority for you, then being proactive instead of reactive is the best approach to have.
-As outlined already, choosing a cloud provider with the expertise, technological defenses, policies and certifications in place will help you solve some of your biggest security challenges while also providing a more secure environment for your data than an on-premise solution.
+Being proactive rather than reactive is the best approach.
+Choosing cloud providers with the necessary expertise, technological defenses, policies and certifications in place will help you to solve some of your biggest security challenges, while providing a more secure environment for your data.